UKP-SQuARE/square-core/square-backend/README.md

 The server is run with [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/) using [eventlet](http://eventlet.net/).
 Authentication is performed with JWTs.

+Most actions are done with REST endpoints.
+Querying can be done both via endpoint (then the result is returned once all skills have answered) or with Websockets (then results are returned one by one as the skills answer).
 ## Project structure
 The project is a Flask webserver.
 * flask-manage.py: Managing the database with Flask Migration